ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 * The terms and concepts of pub-sub group communication, as described in {{I-D.ietf-core-coap-pubsub}}.
 * The terms and concepts described in CBOR {{RFC8949}} and COSE {{RFC9052}}{{RFC9053}}.

+A principal interested to participate in group communication as well as already participating as a group member is interchangeably denoted as "Client", "Pub-Sub client",  or "node".

+* Group: a set of nodes that share common keying material and security parameters to protect their communications with one another.
+That is, the term refers to a "security group".
+This is not to be confused with an "application group", which has relevance at the application level and whose members may be a set of nodes registered to a pub-sub topic.

 # Application Profile Overview {#overview}

 The architecture of the scenario is shown in {{archi}}.
 A Client can act both as a publisher and a subscriber, publishing to some topics, and subscribing to others.
-However, for the simplicity of presentation, this profile describes Publisher and Subscriber clients separately.
+However, for the simplicity of presentation, this profile describes Publisher and Subscriber Clients separately.
 The Broker acts as the ACE RS, and also corresponds to the Dispatcher in {{I-D.ietf-ace-key-groupcomm}}).

-Both Publishers and Subscribers use the same pub-sub communication protocol and the same transport profile of ACE in their interaction with the broker.
+Both Publisher and Subscriber Clients use the same pub-sub communication protocol and the same transport profile of ACE in their interaction with the broker.
 The pub-sub communication protocol considered in this document is CoAP, as described in {{I-D.ietf-core-coap-pubsub}}, but the specification can apply to other pub-sub protocols such as MQTT {{MQTT-OASIS-Standard-v5}}, or other transport.
 All clients MUST use CoAP when communicating to the KDC.

 ~~~~~~~~~~~~
              +----------------+   +----------------+